-C D Metric Measurements Loan Level Tolerance for Error Threshold Error Rate Test Loan Population and Error Definition Test Questions C. SPOC Implement single point of contact ("SPOC").
+A C D $oldsymbol{F}$ Metric Measurements Loan Level Tolerance for Error Threshold Error Rate Test Loan Population and Error Definition Test Q uestions C. SPOC Implement single point of contact ("SPOC").
 Y/N 5% for Question 4 N For Question #4: 5% Quarterly review of SPOC program per provisions in the servicing standard.
 Population Definition (for Question 4): Potentially eligible borrowers who were identified as requesting loss mitigation assistance.
 Error Definition: Failure on any one of the test questions for this metric.
-Is there evidence of documented policies and procedures demonstrating compliance with SPOC program provisions?
-Is there evidence that a single point of contact is available for applicable borrowers?
-Is there evidence that relevant records relating to borrower's account are available to the borrower's SPOC?
-Is there evidence that the SPOC has been identified to the borrower and the method the borrower may use to contact the SPOC has been communicated to the borrower?
-D. Workforce Management Training and staffing adequacy requirements.
-Y/N ·N Loss mitigation, SPOC and Foreclosure Staff.
+2. D. Workforce Management Training and staffing adequacy requirements.
+Y/N N Loss mitigation, SPOC and Foreclosure Staff.
 Error Definition: Failure on any one of the test questions for this metric.
-Is there evidence of documented oversight policies and procedures demonstrating effective forecasting, capacity planning, training and monitoring of staffing requirements for foreclosure operations?
+2 Is there evidence of documented oversight policies and procedures demonstrating effective forecasting, capacity planning, training and monitoring of staffing requirements for foreclosure operations?
 Is there evidence of periodic training and certification of employees who prepare Affidavits sworn statements or declarations.
 E. Affidavit of Indebtedness Integrity.
 Affidavits of Indebtedness are signed by affiants who have personal knowledge of relevant facts and properly review the affidavit before signing it.
 Y/N N Annual Review of Policy.
-Is there evidence of documented policies and procedures sufficient to provide reasonable assurance that affiants have personal knowledge of the matters covered by affidavits of indebtedness and have reviewed affidavit before signing it?
+1. Is there evidence of documented policies and procedures sufficient to provide reasonable assurance that affiants have personal knowledge of the matters covered by affidavits of indebtedness and have reviewed affidavit before signing it?
 F. Account Status Activity.
 System of record electronically documents key activity of a foreclosure, loan modification, or bankruptcy.
 Y/N N Annual Review of Policy.
-Is there evidence of documented policies and procedures designed to ensure that the system of record contains documentation of key activities?
+1. Is there evidence of documented policies and procedures designed to ensure that the system of record contains documentation of key activities?

-A B C D E Metric Measurements Loan Level Tolerance for Error Threshold Error Rate Test Loan Population and Error Definition Test Questions 6.
+A В C D English English English Metric Measurements Loan Level Tolerance for Error Threshold Error Rate Test Loan Population and Error Definition Test Questions 6.
 Customer Experiences A. Complaint response timeliness Meet the requirements of Regulator complaint handling.
 N/A 5% Population Definition: Government submitted complaints and inquiries from individual borrowers who are in default and/or have applied for loan modifications received during the three months prior to 40 days prior to the review period.
 (To allow for response period to expire).
-Error Definition: # of loans that exceeded the required response timeline.
+Error Definition: # of loans that exceeded the 1.
 Was written acknowledgment regarding complaint/inquires sent within 10 business days of complaint/inquiry receipt?
-Was a written response ("Forward Progress") sent within 30 calendar days of complaint/inquiry receipt? receipt= from the Attorney General, state financial regulators, the Executive Office for United States Trustees/regional offices of the United States Trustees, and the federal regulators and documented within the System of Record.
+2. Was a written response ("Forward Progress") sent within 30 calendar days of complaint/inquiry receipt? receipt= from the Attorney General, required response timeline. state financial regulators, the Executive Office for United States Trustees/regional offices of the United States Trustees, and the federal regulators and documented within the System of Record.
 B. Loss Mitigation i.
 Loan Modification Document Collection timeline compliance N/A 5% Population Definition: Loan modifications and loan modification requests (packages) that that were missing documentation at receipt and received more than 40 days prior to the end of the review period.
 Error Definition: The total # of loans processed outside the allowable timelines as defined under each timeline requirement tested.
-Did the Servicer notify borrower of any known deficiency in borrower's initial submission of information, no later than 5 business days after receipt, including any missing information or documentation?
-Was the Borrower afforded 30 days from the date of Servicer's notification of any missing information or documentation to supplement borrower's submission of information prior to making a determination on whether or not to grant an initial loan modification?
+1. Did the Servicer notify borrower of any known deficiency in borrower's initial submission of information, no later than 5 business days after receipt, including any missing information or documentation?
+2. Was the Borrower afforded 30 days from the date of Servicer's notification of any missing information or documentation to supplement borrower's submission of information prior to making a determination on whether or not to grant an initial loan modification?